-French project developer NewHeat has successfully closed a EUR 13 million finance deal with Triodos Bank, Netherlands, and Crédit Coopératif, France, to cover the costs of putting up five solar heat plants with a total capacity of 28 MWth.
+French project developer NewHeat has successfully closed a EUR 13 million finance deal with Triodos Bank, Germany, and Crédit Coopératif, France, to cover the costs of putting up five solar heat plants with a total capacity of 28 MWth.
 The project pool comprises the industrial solar heat plant started up at the Condat paper mill in January 2019 and four ready-to-build installations, two for district and two for industrial heat.
 French financial advisory boutique Finergreen helped secure the funding.

 The projects represent a tremendous step forward for NewHeat and the solar heat market as a whole when it comes to proving the feasibility of the technology and securing the trust of lenders, stated the company’s press release sent out on 10 September.
 NewHeat partnered with two banks that focus on sustainable investing and support the creation of an economy providing great social and environmental benefits.
 “We are particularly delighted to have found bank partners whose social goals align with ours and regional co-investors, which shows how our projects provide local integration and jobs,” NewHeat CEO Hugues Defréville said in the press release.